-AD 413, but 427 BC (note small caps).
+AD 413, but 427 BC (note small caps - which can be expressed by using the small capitals fount on your word processor).

 National Grid references should be given for all archaeological sites or historic buildings which are central to the paper.
 References can be given as NGR: NO 7189 2052 (not NO71892051).